aligeekk/transfer-learning-classifier/README.md

 ## Notes

 To run the Jupyter Notebook, you must have `Python` installed.
 You will also need to be able to access the Jupyter notebook; I recommend installing the Anaconda distribution, or for a smaller download, Miniconda.
 Both come with `Python` during installation.
-To run the notebook, use the command `jupyter notebook` (depending on your version of `Python`, you may require some variation of this terminal command).
+To run the notebook, use the command `jupyter-notebook` (depending on your version of `Python` and `Jupyter Notebook`, you may require some variation of this terminal command).
 This will open a browser window and the Jupyter Notebook dashboard, from which you can navigate to `Image Classifier Project.ipynb`.

 This project was cloned from the starter code provided by Udacity's AI Programming with Python Nanodegree program.